telliott99/MyMath/coordinates/trig-functions.rst

 The drawing contains three similar triangles.
 The first is the triangle contained within the circle, with sides :math:`x,y,r`.

-Next is the triangle with sides :math:`r,a,OP`, third is the triangle with sides :math:`b,r,OQ`.
+Next is the triangle with sides :math:`r,a,OP`, and the third is the triangle with sides :math:`b,r,OQ`.
+So we have that:

 .. math::

+    x,y,r

+    \sim r,a,OP

-    x,y,r \sim r,a,OP, \sim b,r,OQ
+    \sim b,r,OQ

 By similar :math:`\triangle`